When you are diagnosed with cancer in the UK, some information about you, your cancer diagnosis and your treatment is collected in a cancer registry.

 There is a very small risk that a person could be identified from data about them in the registry, but this would be very difficult to do and is against the law.

-If you do not want your or your child’s information to be included in the registry, you will need to contact the cancer registry in your country directly and opt out.
-You can find out how to do this from the relevant cancer registry website (see the links in the paragraph above) or by asking your healthcare team.
+If you do not want you or your child’s information to be included in the registry, you will need to contact the cancer registry in your country directly and opt out.
+You can find out how to do this from the relevant cancer registry website above or by asking your healthcare team.

 Macmillan Cancer Support works with the cancer registries in the UK to do research into the numbers, needs and experiences of people affected by cancer.
 We do this to help us raise awareness of cancer and improve cancer services in the UK.
 Using cancer registry data helps us to understand the experiences of a very large number of people in a cost-effective way.